water-fountain/Portfolio/Tech-Writing-Samples/Laptop-Pi-Home-Server-Guide.md

 ```bash
 ping raspberrypi.local
 ```

-Note: If the ping fails, log in to your router, open the list of connected devices, and look for “raspberrypi” to find its IP address.
+Note: We are using mDNS (the `.local` address), so you don't have to hunt for numbers.
+However, if the ping fails, your router might not support it.
+In that case, log in to your router’s admin page, look for the list of connected devices, and find the **IP address** for "raspberrypi" (it will look something like 192.168.x.x).

 3. Log in via SSH.
 If you set a username like "admin", you'd type

 ```bash
 ssh admin@raspberrypi.local
 ```
-Once you're in, you're officially remote-controlling your new server.
+(Or use `ssh admin@192.168.x.x` if the .local address didn't work!)

 ### Step 3: Choose Your Server's "Career" (Main Focus)
 This is the fun part!
 Your dynamic duo is ready to be put to work, but you need to give it a job first.
 Here are some examples of what you can choose: